 of sunlight.
 These times occur about halfway between summer and

 winter, so you might guess what we call them...

 The Summer 2010 issue of The Earth Scientist

 , includes articles on rivers and snow, classroom planetariums, satellites and oceanography, hands-on astronomy, and global warming.

 You might also be interested in:

-NASA recently started making images of the entire surface of the Earth every month.
+NASA now makes images of the whole Earth every month.
 There are no clouds in the images.
 They combine many pictures taken at different times.
 The polar ice caps look bigger than they really are.
 The movie...more

 When it is noon where you live, it is midnight on the opposite side of the world.
 Usually when we think of time, we mean "the time of day where I live".
 If we say something happened at 9 AM, we mean it...more